Skip to content Skip to left sidebar Skip to footer

 • Must be processed in a manner that ensures appropriate security of the personal data;

-• Must have appropriate technical and organizational safeguards against unauthorised or unlawful processing; must not be transferred to any country outside of the European Economic Area unless that country has an adequate level of protection of the rights and freedoms of the data subjects.
+• Must have appropriate technical and organisational safeguards against unauthorised or unlawful processing; must not be transferred to any country outside of the European Economic Area unless that country has an adequate level of protection of the rights and freedoms of the data subjects.

 1. Data breaches